-Even in those times, we can justify the idea that medicine had its normative base with the rules contained in the Rigvedas, which were formed in the 12th century BC.
-There are certain principles in the Rigveda that prescribe certain forms of relationship between doctors and patients.
+and patients.
 For example, it is stated that a doctor should not "help a ruler and a tyrant who is disliked by the people and the dying, because in doing so he may lose friends and income."
-On the one hand, this indicates that medicine was a separate profession even at that time, on the other hand, it completely contradicts the current ideas that a doctor should help anyone who needs him.
+On the one hand, this indicates that medicine was a separate profession even in those times, on the other hand, it completely contradicts the current ideas that a doctor should help anyone who needs him.
 It is also clear that, in our opinion, the reason for the existence of such an inhuman norm is that the profession itself has not yet been fully formed [1].

 Those times were very tense times, humanity did not live, but tried to survive.
 Later, in ancient times, under the influence of humanitarian ideas, Hippocrates' ideas were formed, which formed the main principles of medical ethics, which are still in practice today.
 The Greek physician Hippocrates states that medicine is a type of scientific activity based on observing the course of disease and evaluating the effectiveness of treatment attempts.
-According to Hippocrates, the love of medicine is the love of a person, the doctor should enter the patient's house with the intention of doing good and avoiding evil and injustice.
+According to Hippocrates, the love of medicine is the love of a person, a doctor should enter a patient's house with the intention of doing good and avoiding evil and injustice.